ASSERT-KTH/RewardRepair/README.md

  │
  ├──ResultForRQ3: raw experiment data for RQ3
  │
- ├──ComparisonData.csv: the file to compare with the sate-of-the-art
+ ├──ComparisonData.csv: the file to compare with the state-of-the-art

 ```

 ## Prerequisites

 * JDK 1.8
+* Pytorch==1.7.1
+* transformers>=4.10.0
 * OS: Linux and Mac
 * Add submodule Bears and copy the folder myscript to Bears